• Skip to primary navigation

 Chocolate Chips: We infuse this chocolate batter with chocolate chips for an explosion of chocolatey goodness.
 They are key to those melty pockets of chocolate in each slice.
 I prefer dark chocolate chips but feel free to use semi-sweet, milk chocolate, or even mini chocolate chips.
 Whatever type you enjoy in chocolate chip cookies will work wonders here too.

 Butter: Butter adds richness, flavor, and moisture to this Amish zucchini cake.
-And by incorporating both butter and oil, the cake benefits from the best qualities of each ingredient, ultimately producing a moist, flavorful, and irresistible treat.
+By incorporating both butter and oil, the cake benefits from the best qualities of each ingredient, ultimately producing a moist, flavorful, and irresistible treat.
+(I use salted butter in everything.)

 Oil: Moisture is essential, and oil provides just that.
 You can experiment by replacing the oil with unsweetened applesauce.
 I've tried this substitution and it yields fantastic results.

-Sugar: Sugar imparts moisture and sweetness, and enhances the overall flavor.
+Sugar: Sugar adds moisture and sweetness, and enhances the overall flavor.

 Vanilla Extract: Pure vanilla extract injects a delightful flavor boost.